 So, when is the next Car Seat Recycling Day?

 ATMO is no longer doing car seat recycling events, but will be starting a new nationwide drop-off program soon!
-The roll out of this program has been delayed by the pandemic but we expect to hear an update this spring.
+The roll out of this program has been delayed by the pandemic but we hope to hear an update soon.
 Details have yet to be released, so be sure to give them a follow on social media to learn more.
 We are proud to have worked with ATMO over the years and we look forward to supporting their goal of diverting recyclable waste from landfills in new and exciting ways.

 What if I can't wait to recycle my seat any longer?